ThomasKaiser/Knowledge/articles/Quick_Preview_of_ODROID-N2.md

 * I would assume Mediaplayer capabilities are fine (at least that's what's to be expected from Amlogic)
 * Software support for many use cases is already great, using an 4.9 LTS kernel means 4 years of coverage from now and I would assume that at that time mainline kernel will be also suitable for most use cases
 * Given the rather competitive pricing I would assume N2 will be a success

+## Updates

+* It seems Hardkernel [forgot to enable UAS in their kernel](https://forum.odroid.com/viewtopic.php?f=177&t=33900) so the reported USB storage speeds will further improve (don't be confused by the relatively low *hdparm* scores.
+Since *hdparm* is a tool from last century it tests with just 128K block size which was huge back then but is not sufficient today.
+Looking at iozone scores testing with different block sizes makes this relationship obvious)
+* Hardkernel published [Geekbench scores](https://browser.geekbench.com/v4/cpu/12114546) showing lower single-threaded performance compared to their N1 (and all the other RK3399 thingies out there) but also ~25% better multi-core performance compared to RK3399.
+[Here](https://browser.geekbench.com/v4/cpu/12094230) is a prior run with ARMv8 Crypto Extensions not yet enabled resulting in lower scores.